 Refugees in One's Own Homeland

 If Kadazans continue to sell off their land under whatever titles, they will end up landless and become refugees in their own homeland.
 This can have disastrous consequences for their people.

 Stem the tide before it becomes too late.
 Keep your land for future generations.
-Value and keep your "pusaka."
+Value and keep your "pusaka land."
 Remember, land fit for human habitation is becoming scarce.